MorHananovitz/GenAI_Developers_HUJI/README.md

 ## Repository Structure

+- `/chatbot` - Materials for chatbot development
+  - `chatbot_parts.ipynb` - Components and building blocks for chatbots
+  - `pizza_chatbot.ipynb` - End-to-end pizza ordering chatbot example
 - `/langchain` - Notebooks and examples for LangChain framework
+  - `introduction_to_langchain.ipynb` - Introduction to the LangChain framework
 - `/open source models` - Materials for working with open source LLMs
+  - `using_open_source_models.ipynb` - Guide to using open source models
+- `/prompt engineering` - Resources for effective prompt design
+  - `intro_to_GenAI_openai.ipynb` - Introduction to GenAI and OpenAI

 ## Tech Stack & Installation